-H. Integrated Modeling

-- 1. Integrated Model Upon completion of the preceding tasks, the data will be linked into an integrated model to better understand the relationships and interdependencies between the various alternatives being considered.
-The project team will develop a customized model for the City that will help accomplish the following primary goals: - Demonstrate the relationships between water, wastewater, and storm water systems - Test how contemplated water management strategies might impact water supply reliability, wastewater treatment and discharge requirements, and overall watershed health - Allow for stakeholder utilities, environmental organizations, and the general public to understand benefits and tradeoffs of implementing available water management strategies. - 2.
-Deliverable Electronic copy of a fully integrated water resource model.
+- G. Integrated Modeling - 1.
+Integrated Model Upon completion of the preceding tasks, the data will be linked into an integrated model to better understand the relationships and interdependencies between the various alternatives being considered.
+The project team will develop a customized model for the City that will help accomplish the following primary goals: - Demonstrate the relationships between water, wastewater, and storm water systems, and how viable integrated alternatives will impact potable water supply requirements in the future. - Test how contemplated water management strategies might impact water supply, demands and reliability, wastewater treatment and discharge requirements, and overall watershed health - Allow for stakeholder utilities, environmental organizations, and the general public to understand benefits and tradeoffs of implementing available water management strategies. - 2.
+Deliverable Electronic copy of a fully integrated water resource model, including summaries of impact on future water demands and supply/production requirements if successful implementation of integrated programs can be achieved.

-I. Integrated Water Resource Plan Report

-- Alternatives Ranking In order to develop recommendations, a decision making process will be implemented to rank alternatives considering factors such as demand management, water rate structures, regulations, and the input from various stakeholders.
+- H. Integrated Water Resource Plan Report - 1.
+Alternatives Ranking In order to develop recommendations, a decision making process will be implemented to rank alternatives considering factors such as demand management, water rate structures, regulations, and the input from various stakeholders.
 We will use Criterium Decision Plus software to help in the decision making process. - 2.
 IWRP Report The project report will be a compilation of technical memoranda covering the different project tasks develop throughout the project.
 Each of the memoranda will be prepared as a draft, reviewed by Columbia Water & Light staff as well as by the IWRP Committee, and then revised to reflect this input.
-As the alternatives are evaluated for consideration in the overall IWRP, a summary will be drafted that summarizes the elements of the IWRP, costs of implementation, and recommended timeframes for implementation.
+As the alternatives are evaluated for consideration in the overall IWRP, a summary will be drafted that summarizes the elements of the IWRP, the potenitl impacts in reducing the water supply and production demands for potable water, costs of implementation, and recommended timeframes for implementation.
 Sequential draft reviews will be performed by the IWRP Committee, Water and Light Advisory Board, and the public as depicted in our project schedule. - 3.
-Deliverables Integrated Water Resource Plan Report.

-H. Supplemental Services

-- 1. Any work requested by the City that is not described in this Appendix A will be considered as supplemental services. - 2.
+Deliverables Integrated Water Resource Plan Report. - H. Supplemental Services - 1.
+Any work requested by the City that is not described in this Appendix A will be considered as supplemental services. - 2.
 Supplemental services shall include, but are not limited to: - a) Meetings with local, State, or Federal agencies to discuss the study; - b) Appearances at public hearings or before special boards, other than those appearances specifically listed above; - c) Supplemental engineering work that may result from requirements of regulatory agencies that become effective subsequent to the date of this agreement; - d) Special consultants or independent professional associates requested or authorized by Owner; - e) Additions to an engineering report to update or revise the final report; - f) Pilot plant studies and tests; - g) preparation of a hydraulic model or revisions to an existing model, except as specifically listed above; - h) Development of an Asset Management Program; - i) Additional progress review meetings beyond those specifically defined above.